chawintree/chawintree.github.io/_posts/2025-05-07-reassurance.md

 Inevitably, those close to you will experience worry with greater emotional need - in turn, your reassurance can provide greater relief to these worries due to the trust and bond that has been developed.

 ---

-I previously mentioned empthy, which is fundamental to reassuring those around you.
-Empathy requires you to understand (or at least try) the feelings that someone is experiencing; without this understanding, reassurances given can be hollow.
+I previously mentioned empathy, which is fundamental to reassuring those around you.
+Empathy requires you to understand (or at least try to understand) the feelings that someone is experiencing; without this understanding, reassurances given can be hollow.
 Even worse, reassurances based on misunderstanding can reinforce someone's worries or isolate them, causing more worry.

 ---